Krama : the scarf from Cambodia

 Krama Krama brand collections

-Scarves of the Kingdom of Cambodia: more than a purchase or a social/ethnic souvenir
+The scarf from the Kingdom of Cambodia : more than just a purchase or a social and ethic souvenir.

-Keep in mind that buying a krama directly at a workshop gives you the chance to discover the different steps in making a scarf.
+Keep in mind that buying a krama directly at workshops gives you the opportunity to discover the different steps of garment manufacturing.
 That’s something you won’t see at the market !
 Moreover, it will be a pleasure for weavers to meet you and show you their know-how.

 “My order has arrived, it’s amazing, it’s beautiful, and in addition, there are a lot of goodies inside!
 This is perfect!
 Continue to make discover Cambodia and persevere in your actions that I find amazing.”